-Yorkshire is one good-looking county – there’s no getting away from that fact – and what better way to enjoy its sights and sounds than from the comfort of your own car?
+Yorkshire.
+It’s one good-looking place, there’s no getting away from that fact – and what better way to enjoy its sights and sounds than from the comfort of your own car?

 Like all good road trips, it starts with a great route, and we’ve done the legwork for you.
 Grab a couple of your favourite people, or maybe just plan your perfect playlist, and you’re good to go.

-So whether you’re a native to the White Rose county, or you’re just a visitor looking for a recommendation, check out our picks for the Yorkshire’s most scenic roads below.
+So whether you’re a native to the White Rose county, or you’re just a visitor looking for a recommendation, check out our picks for Yorkshire’s most scenic roads.

 Hawes to Thwaite, Cliff Gate Road